Kofi Annan NextGen Democracy Prize featured image

 Kofi Annan NextGen Democracy Prize

-Recognising exceptional leadership shown by young activists in defending, renewing and promoting democracy
+Recognising exceptional leadership in defending, renewing and promoting democracy

 Nominations must come from an organisation, and nominees must be aged between 18 and 30 at the time of nomination.